-For two decades, I’ve travelled with earphones.
+For two decades, I’ve traveled with earphones.
 Wired or wireless, cheap or mid-range, if I’ve listened to music on a plane or in a hostel, that’s what I’ve used.

 When my last pair broke in Borneo a couple of months ago, though, I decided to expand my horizons.
 I trawled forums and review sites for weeks, looking at models with passive and active noise-canceling, in- and over-ear, cheap and eye-wateringly expensive.